 It wasn’t always that way.
 In 1927 when Georges Lemaître 17 began to theorize a big bang, he postulated a cold start of the universe.
 Rather mysteriously in 1930s it turned hot and it seems that our best scholars do not know exactly how that happened.

-It was easy to guess that a sphere would be the first manifestation defined by space-and- time and mass-and-charge.
+Until our high school geometry class mapped the universe in those 202 notations, the Planck length and Planck time units were just too small to matter.
+As several possible mechanisms for doublings were discerned, that base-2 progression from those Planck base units increasingly look like a possible alternative waiting to be explored further.It was easy to guess that a sphere would be the first manifestation defined by space-and- time and mass-and-charge.
 It was relatively easy to see the sphere-stacking and the cubic-close packing of equal spheres.
 It was not so easy to claim that these spheres constitute a new grid, a plenum of connectivity, a matrix for integrative-activity, and a redefinition of the aether and the fabric of the universe.
 Yet, that’s what we are claiming today!
 Plus, there’s much more.

 If it all starts near absolute zero, then this cold start would be naturally superconducting.
 As one watches the mass-and-charge calculations double, it is easy to intuit how basic structures and processes might begin to emerge.
 There are 67 notations or doublings before the wave-particle duality emerges.
 That is three notations larger than the classic base-2 expansion introduced and studied as a result of the many stories that evolved from the original chessboard and a grain of wheat story.